Deloitte Consumer Insights has been saved

 Deloitte Consumer Insights

-In this fourth edition of the Deloitte Consumer Insights report, we explore some of the latest consumption patterns of the Indonesian consumer that emerged from the results of the recent survey conducted in the first quarter of 2017 across 2,000 households via face-to-face interviews in five major cities: Bandung, Jakarta, Makassar, Medan and Surabaya.
-In addition, we review some of the insights uncovered in previous editions of the survey, and reflect on the evolution of the Indonesian consumer over the last few years.
+Indonesia, the most populous country in Southeast Asia has always been a core market of interest.
+In this fifth edition of the Deloitte Consumer Insights report, we explore some of the latest consumption patterns of the Indonesian consumers that emerged from the results of the recent survey conducted in the first quarter of 2018.

 For more information on this publication, please contact us here.